 Our next box is just a few blocks south on McLeod Street, which can be reached vis the bike lane along Percy Street.

 Another fine Little Library can be found on Arlington a few blocks west of Bronson.
-The Percy Street bike path gets you to Arlington.
-There are traffic lights to help get across busy Bronson.
+The Percy Street bike path gets you to Arlington and there are traffic lights at Arlington and Bronson to get across busy Bronson.

 Last stop is the Mini Library, corner of Cambridge St N and Christie.
 This one takes taller books too.